vchavali/svadhyayam.github.io/annotation_files/tcm-1.1.1.annotation.md

 4\.
 Pramā contrasts with another category, apramā, which represents a failure to satisfy the condition for an observation's having prāmāṇyam.
 There is no comparable contrastive pair with the term "knowledge".
 However, the pair "evidence" and "nonevidence" can render this contrast, effectively.

 Apramā can be subcategorized into erroneous [viparyayaḥ], indeterminate [saṁśayaḥ], and counterfactual [tarkaḥ] observation.
 Each of these subcategories reflects a distinct form of evidential failure.
-Erroneous observation is not evidential because it is not factive.
+Erroneous observation is not evidential because it is not factual.
 Indeterminate observation (see point 5, below) is ambiguous between two contradictory propositions and, therefore, fails to be evidential with respect to either.
 Counterfactual observations do not capture actual facts.

 Moreover, one and the same mental state can be pramā and apramā at the same time.
-Or, to put it more sharply: one and the same mental state can simultaneously have and lack, prāmāṇyam.
+Or, to put it more sharply: one and the same mental state can simultaneously have and lack prāmāṇyam.
 For example, an observation of a certain object's being red and being made of clay could be accurate about the color and mistaken about the material.
-Such an observation would be considered to have prāmāṇyam with respect to the object's being is red and lack prāmāṇyam with respect to its being made of clay.
+Such an observation would be considered to have prāmāṇyam with respect to the object's being red and lack prāmāṇyam with respect to its being made of clay.
 This is neatly rendered by saying it is evidential with respect to the one, but not with respect to the other.
 This creates serious problems if we translate "pramā" as knowledge; since, one and the same item cannot both satisfy and violate the conditions for being knowledge.

+You could argue that the word 'evidence' is typically not used factively either.
+But this acutally represents a systematic difference between Sanskrit and Western epistemology and suggests that what we are facing is a real theoretical divide rather than merely an issue of translation.
+Consider, for instance, that 'perception' is also typically not used factively; whereas, 'pratyakṣam' is.
+Yet, 'perception' remains the standard translation for 'pratyakṣam'.
+Similarly with 'inference' vs 'anumānam', 'testimony' vs 'āptavacanam', etc. The fact that this choice of incorporating a factuality condition into the justifier is *systematic* is indicative of a difference in the way Sanskrit philosophers understand what the concept of justification is doing in a theory of knowledge.

 5\.
 It is possible to have knowledge in virtue of being in a propositionally structured, true, occurrent, and non-recollective mental state that, nonetheless, fails to be pramā.
 This is because, whether or not a mental state counts as pramā depends not just on its propositional content and its relationship to external facts, but also the way in which that content is presented.

 Consider the proposition P: "Socrates is either a man or a tree".
-A non-recollective mental state M whose content is P could fail to count as pramā even though someone in M would possess a true and justified belief that P. Whether or not M is pramā depends on the phenomenology of the mental state; i.e. whether it presents its information as a single disjunctive predicate "is either a man or a tree", or indeterminate between two non-disjunctive predicates "is a man" and "is a tree".
+A non-recollective mental state M whose content is P could fail to count as pramā even though someone in M would possess a true and justified belief that P. Whether or not M is pramā depends on the phenomenology of the mental state; i.e. whether it presents its information as a single disjunctive predicate 'is either a man or a tree', or indeterminate between two non-disjunctive predicates 'is a man" and "is a tree'.

 The difference, again, becomes clear when we think of prāmānyam in terms of evidentiality.
 The issue is that the content of latter observation is ambiguous with respect to two separate propositions and, therefore, fails to be evidential with respect to either.
 Note that a person who makes this observation would still assent to P; and so would have knowledge that P on its basis.